SSLMate/certspotter/man/certspotter.md

 exits with a non-zero status.

-When certspotter encounters a problem monitoring a log, it prints a message to stderr and continues running.
+When certspotter encounters a problem monitoring a log, it prints a message to stderr if `-verbose` is specified and continues running.
 It will try monitoring the log again later;
 most log errors are transient.

 Every 24 hours (unless overridden by `-healthcheck`), certspotter performs the